gitpod-io/gitpod-eks-guide/README.md

+## 📣 [IMPORTANT] This repo is being deprecated in favor of [Gitpod reference architecture](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch) and the corresponding [terraform module](https://github.com/gitpod-io/gitpod/tree/main/install/infra/single-cluster/aws).

+We have decided to deprecate this module after serving its purpose for almost over a year.
+We are deeply sorry for any inconvenience this might have caused, but we believe this shift adds a lot of value and ultimately makes setting up Gitpod a much smoother experience.

+Overtime, the number of issues the users of this guide run into has risen significantly, and the maintenance of the same has proven to be challenging for us.
+Moreover, the setup this guide offers is not flexible enough if the user wishes to customise the infrastructure being created.
+The maintenance of the created infrastructure can be difficult since the guide doesn't provide any continued support.

+Hence, after thorough consideration, we have decided to move to a more `Infrastructure as Code(IaC)` solution by providing `terraform` modules that can setup and provision an EKS Kubernetes Cluster for installing Gitpod.
+We expect moving to such a popular community solution would offer much more flexibility and support for the folks trying to setup Gitpod.

+As Gitpod has continued to offer a frictionless development experience, we expect this new solution will provide a frictionless setup experience for the users.
+We are very excited about this new phase of Gitpod setup and maintenance. 🤩

 # Running Gitpod in [Amazon EKS](https://aws.amazon.com/en/eks/)

 > **IMPORTANT** This guide exists as a simple and reliable way of creating required AWS infrastructure.
 It